-As you can see, chicken meat is lower in calories and fat, and therefore is often recommended for a weight loss diet.
-Both meats are a great source of protein, and also contain other vital nutrients.
+As you can see, chicken meat is lower in calories and fat and therefore is often recommended for a weight loss diet.
+Both types of meat are a great source of protein, and also contain other vital nutrients.
 Here are the main benefits that meat can provide you with (11):

 Increased Metabolism And Reduced Hunger

 Meat is packed with protein, and high-protein diets that include meat may increase your metabolic rate, suppress your appetite, and prolongate the feeling of satiety.

 Animal protein may add to your bone health by improving bone density and strength.
 Another component that is found in meat and also promotes better bone health is calcium.

 Animal protein is the right option for those who are trying to burn fat while preserving their muscle mass.
 Furthermore, protein can not only help maintain your muscles but also promotes their growth (13).

 Meat contains heme iron, which your body absorbs better than non-heme iron, which comes from plants.